Mhermann716/Cyber-Incident-Report/README.md

-# Activity Exemplar: Apply OS Hardening Techniques
+# Apply OS Hardening Techniques / Incident Report.

 ## Section 1: Identify the Network Protocol Involved in the Incident